Next of Kin (1989 film): Plot

-Working together for a time, Briar and Truman discover who the hijackers were from a witness.
+Working together, Briar and Truman discover who the hijackers were from a witness.
 Truman pressures Lawrence, the son of Papa John, to turn state's evidence against Joey.
-When Lawrence goes to Joey for help, he betrays him.
+When Lawrence goes to Joey for help, Joey betrays him.
 Lawrence's body is found, having been tortured, with Briar's shotgun at the scene.

-Joey goes to Papa John who, devastated, sanctions a hit on the supposed culprit.
-Before he can, Briar breaks into Rosellini's trucking company and engages in a gunfight with Joey's crew and kills two of them before Joey shoots Briar twice.
+Joey goes to Papa John who sanctions a hit on the supposed culprit.
+Before he can, Briar breaks into Rosellini's trucking company and engages in a gunfight with Joey's crew.
+He kills two of them before Joey shoots Briar twice.
 Fatally wounded, Briar dies in Truman's arms.

-When the flop house desk clerk hears about the deaths at the Trucking Company on the news, he calls the number Briar gave him.
+When the flop house desk clerk hears a news report about the deaths at the Trucking Company, he calls the number Briar gave him.

-Even though both Truman and the police know that the evidence against Briar was planted, and that Briar's death was an ambush, there is no proof.
-Truman resigns from the police force to go after the Rosellini mob himself.
-As the Gates family gathers together and travels to Chicago to begin a war against the Outfit, Truman goes on the offensive and throws one of Joey's guys through the window of a restaurant.
+Even though Truman and the police know the evidence against Briar was planted and that Briar's death was an ambush, there is no proof.
+Truman resigns from the police force to go after the Rosellini mob.
+As the Gates family travels to Chicago to begin a war against the Outfit, Truman throws one of Joey's guys through the window of a restaurant.
 When Joey comes out, he finds "You forgot one," painted on Joey's car, and he vows to kill Truman without Papa John's permission.

-Truman lures the Rosellini crew to a darkened cemetery, where an extended battle ensues, including the arrival of the Gates clan (and their hound dogs and rattlesnakes).
-In the end, Truman has Joey pinned on the ground with a knife to his throat only to be stopped when Papa John arrives with members of the Gates family held at gunpoint.
+Truman lures the Rosellini crew to a darkened cemetery, where an extended battle ensues, including the arrival of the Gates clan.
+In the end, Truman has Joey pinned on the ground with a knife to his throat, only to be stopped when Papa John arrives with members of the Gates family held at gunpoint.
 He orders Truman to drop the knife and move out of the way.
-Having learned the truth about Lawrence's murder, to Joey's horror, he points the gun not at Truman, but at him.
-The Don tells Joey, "This is for killing my son," and he fatally shoots Joey.
+Having learned the truth about Lawrence's murder, he fatally shoots Joey.